-- Covered activity staff must complete required background screening, including a successful criminal background check.
+- Covered activity staff must complete required background screening, including a successful Live Scan.

-- Covered activity staff must complete required training approved by the Office of Youth Protection and Programming on recognizing and reporting suspected child abuse or neglect.
+- Covered activity staff must complete required training approved by the Office of Youth Protection and Programming on preventing, recognizing, and reporting suspected child abuse or neglect.

 More detailed information, including procedures and operational requirements for covered activities, can be found in the Protecting Minors policy

 What are examples of what a covered activity might be?